ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 # Arma / DayZ Epoch Remote Control Discord Bot (EARLY ACCESS)
-If you want to package the bot yourself to make sure nothing funny was added to the exe, you can install the `nuitka` python module and run the following command:
+If you want to package the bot yourself to make sure nothing funny was added to the exe, you can install the `lightbulb`, `hikari`, and `nuitka` python modules and run the following command:
 ~~~py
 python -m nuitka --onefile bot.py
 ~~~